-CAMEo Research Associate and Cultural Economy Engagement Fellow Dr Antoinette Burchill explored the region’s visual arts ecology and economy, mapping provision, surveying the workforce and assessing how the region meets the needs of artists and visual arts practitioners in developing sustainable careers and livelihoods, as well as how it is challenged in doing so.
+In 2019 CVAN EM worked in partnership with CAMEo at the University of Leicester to carry out research into the East Midlands’ visual arts ecology and economy.
+Underpinned by a principle that the whole visual arts sector has a part to play in enabling creative and economic development, the research mapped provision, surveyed the workforce and assessed how the region meets the needs of artists and visual arts practitioners in developing sustainable careers and livelihoods, as well as how it is challenged in doing so.

 Read the full report online.